Retirement Retirement Planning

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-You might have big plans to make sure you can retire in 10 years by adding cash from your paychecks to a 401(k) or other retirement accounts.
+You might have big plans to ensure you can retire in 10 years by adding cash from your paychecks to a 401(k) or other retirement account.

-But you can also make small daily changes to help you save a little extra and help you retire in the next decade.
+You can also make small daily changes to help you save a little extra and retire in the next decade.

-Here are a few ideas to grow your wealth and boost your retirement accounts if you want to stop working in the next 10 years.
+Here are a few ideas to build wealth and boost your retirement accounts if you want to stop working in the next 10 years.

 Plan your weekly meals